The Scholarship

 Financial need will be considered.
 The candidate may submit evidence of unmet need as part of the application.

-Citizens for Nuclear Technology Awareness (CNTA) and Savannah River Mission Completion (SRMC) have announced Kennesaw State University (KSU) student Simon Bratescu as the winner of the 2023 Robert Maher Memorial Scholarship.
+Citizens for Nuclear Technology Awareness (CNTA) and Savannah River Mission Completion (SRMC) have announced Kennesaw State University (KSU) student Micah Holston as the winner of the 2024 Robert Maher Memorial Scholarship.

-Bratescu, a junior from Gainesville, Georgia, is pursuing a bachelor’s degree in mechanical engineering with a minor in nuclear engineering at KSU.
-CNTA Executive Director Allison Hamilton Molnar said CNTA is proud to award this $5,000 scholarship to such a talented and deserving student.
+Holston, a senior from Marietta, Georgia, is pursuing a bachelor’s degree at KSU in physics and political science with minors in nuclear engineering, math, and international affairs.
+CNTA Executive Director Allison Hamilton Molnar said CNTA is proud to award this scholarship to such a deserving student.

-“Simon’s passion to pursue nuclear research was immediately evident in his scholarship application,” Hamilton Molnar said.
+“Micah is unique, talented, and driven to pursue nuclear research, teaching, and decision-making in the political world, which is refreshing and exciting,” Hamilton Molnar said.
 “CNTA is pleased to present him with financial support to continue his education.
-No doubt he will be an exemplary addition to the nuclear industry.”
+No doubt he will be an exemplary addition to the nuclear industry’s future.”